 Manage Symptoms of Gum Disease with Scaling and Root Planing

 Patients suffering from mild to moderate periodontal disease can manage their condition with scaling and root planing, improving gum health, protecting teeth, and eliminating persistent bad breath.
 This treatment involves removing plaque and tartar from below the gumline using ultrasonic tools for comfortable, effective treatment.
 As a patient of Drs.
-Bruce Luria, Mark Luria, and Rena Allswang in Dearborn, MI, rest assured that you are in capable, compassionate hands.
+Mohanad Ballani, Mark Luria, and Rena Allswang in Dearborn, MI, rest assured that you are in capable, compassionate hands.
 Our dentists have decades of experience managing gum disease, and pride themselves on providing customized care.
 Scaling and root planing could help reverse the effects of this disease and decrease the risk for serious health complications like heart disease and stroke.

 The Impact of Gum Disease

 Although many might think white, sparkling teeth are the only indicator of good oral health, your gums play an equally important role.

 Gingivitis, periodontitis, and advanced periodontitis are the three stages of gum disease, a condition that can increase your risk of developing serious health issues like diabetes, heart disease, and stroke.
 Gum disease has even been linked to premature births and low birth weight.
 Because it can sometimes be painless, this disease can be present in patients who are not knowledgeable about symptoms.
 Given the severe consequences of unmanaged gum disease, it is critical that you undergo regular checkups that will allow your dentist to monitor the health of your gums.

 Fight Gum Disease with Scaling and Root Planing

 Fortunately, our dentists can mitigate the symptoms of gum disease and, in some cases, reverse its effects with scaling and root planning.
 To ensure patients are comfortable during these procedures, we can administer local anesthesia to numb the tissue.